\'Etale degree map and 0-cycles: Lichtenbaum zero cycles

 \subsection{Varieties where \texorpdfstring{$I_\et(X)=1$}{Lg}}

-This subsection aims to construct examples where the \'etale degree map is surjective but its classical counterpart is not.
-In order to achieve that, we start by giving a lemma about the divisibility of the zero cycles of degree 0 of a variety over an algebraically closed field:
+The aim of this subsection is to construct examples where the \'etale degree map is surjective, but its classical counterpart is not.
+To achieve this, we start with a lemma about the divisibility of the zero cycles of degree 0 of a variety over an algebraically closed field:

 \begin{lemma} Let $X$ be a complete scheme over an algebraically closed field $k$ of characteristic $p\geq 0$.
 Define $A_0(X)=\text{ker}\left\{\deg:\CH_0(X)\to \Z\right\}$, then $A_0(X)$ is a divisible group.
 If $X$ is a smooth quasi-projective scheme and $H^{2d-1}_\et(X,\Q_\ell/\Z_\ell(d))=0$ for $\ell\neq p$ then $A_0(X)\xrightarrow{\cdot \ell^r} A_0(X)$ is an isomorphism for all $r \in \N$. \end{lemma}